Meet Jennifer

 Teacher since 1992.

 Retired Museum Curator.
-So she knows a thing or two about historical textiles and the care and preservation of textiles.
+Life-long interest in historical textiles and the care and preservation of textiles.

 But…they know nothing about the loom, or how to get it fixed, or what it’s worth (if anything).
 Can you help?!